8

 “That's obvious, isn’t it...”
 Diode started to cry-laugh.
 Her voice tightened into a cackle.

-Terra took Diode in her arms and, holding her tight, went downstairs to report the situation to Clan Security.
+Terra pulled Diode back into her arms and, holding her tight, went downstairs to report the situation to Clan Security.
 Due to her ongoing dispute with the Council of Elders, she was doubtful as to whether they'd come to help.
 That turned out to be a baseless worry.
 Armed guards rushed in less than two and a half minutes later.

 “They're up there!
 The strange people in the attic who tried to kidnap Die-san!"